 Who would have thought it?
 And it wasn’t just the staff that grew unhappy.
-Clients cancelled contracts because they decided Price’s $70,000 stunt was nothing more than that—a stunt.
-Some saw it as a misguided political move to embrace socialism, while others didn’t want to be associated with a company that treated highly-skilled employees “unfairly.”
+Clients canceled contracts because they decided Price’s $70,000 stunt was nothing more than that—a stunt.
+Some saw it as a misguided political move to embrace socialism, while others didn’t want to be associated with a company that treated highly skilled employees “unfairly.”

 Sure, the company wallowed in a tsunami of publicity from a besotted left-leaning media.
 It was inundated with new client applications and, as expected, a flood of job applications poured in from those eager to earn $70,000 a year.
 What a deal.